maximilian-gelbrecht/SlurmHyperopt.jl/README.md

 @save "hyperopt.jld2" sho
 ```
 Here, also the Hyperparameter sampling method, a `RandomSampler`, is initialized and the ranges from which hyperparameters are chosen are specified.
 In the Julia script that should be optimized, load the
 `SlurmHyperoptimizer` object, do your regular computation, and then save the result in the end.
+Alternatively a `ProductSampler` can be chosen that will iterate over all parameter configurations specified.

 ```julia
 using JLD2, Hyperopt, SlurmHyperopt